David I. McMillan, President

 - Other Marriott Brands: Marriott Golf, Marriott Vacation Club and Ritz Carlton Residences.

-During his tenure Marriott grew in Canada from 17 hotels in 2001 to 145 in 2015, including the acquisition of Delta Hotels & Resorts, with a further 26 in various stages of development to open in 2016 and 2017.
+During his tenure Marriott grew in Canada from 17 hotels in 2001 to 145 in 2015, including the acquisition of Delta Hotels & Resorts, with a further 26 in various stages of development.

 Malcolm Turner, Senior Advisor